 If you do, I counsel you not to over-imbibe too liberally over lunch, as otherwise you will undoubtedly fall asleep during the performance.
 But then, what more delightful way to have a snooze could there be than in the comfortable seat of a theatre after enjoying a delicious lunch at The Savoy?

-London Hotels: Our Members can stay at The Savoy at advantageous and exclusive CountryClubuk rates for rooms and suites, and enjoy a complimentary bottle of wine in the room, a complimentary room upgrade (if available on arrival) and complimentary access to the Health Club.
+Our Members can stay at The Savoy at advantageous and exclusive CountryClubuk rates for rooms and suites, and enjoy a complimentary room upgrade (if available on arrival), a complimentary bottle of wine and complimentary access to the Health Club.

 Our Club Members have exclusive secret rates, which means they can save a cool £500 or more per night on rooms starting with the entry level Superior Queen and Deluxe King.
 All include a complimentary bottle of wine and complimentary room upgrade if available on arrival.

 Bookings are fully flexible, so you can book safe in the knowledge that you can cancel if required.